Lee-ChinCheng/LysisPeptica/README.md

 2. Navigate to the project directory:

-cd LysisPeptica
+`cd LysisPeptica`

 3. Build the docker image:

-docker build -t lysispeptica .
+`docker build -t lysispeptica .`

 (wait for some minutes)

 4. Test input and output:

-docker run --rm \
+`docker run --rm \
   -v /your_path/your.fa:/app/data/input.fasta \
   -v /your_output_folder:/app/output \
-  lysispeptica --thr_id {hemolysis%}
+  lysispeptica --thr_id {hemolysis%}`

-replace "/your_path/your.fa" by your input fasta path
+* replace "/your_path/your.fa" by your input fasta path

-replace "/your_output_folder" by your preferred folder for output csv file
+* replace "/your_output_folder" by your preferred folder for output csv file

-{hemolysis%} wil be 5,10,20,30. default is 10
+* {hemolysis%} wil be 5,10,20,30. default is 10

+---

+### Encoding
+utilize PC6 (https://github.com/LinTzuTang/PC6-protein-encoding-method) and PepBERT (https://github.com/dzjxzyd/PepBERT)